Ryo-wtnb11/TTNOpt/docs/source/tutorials/ground_state_search.rst

 where :math:`J` is the base coupling constant, :math:`0<\mathbf{\alpha}\leq 1.0` is the decay factor for the coupling strength, :math:`h \in [0, d-1]` represents the height in the perfect binary tree (PBT) structure, and :math:`I(h)=\left\{i \mid i=2^h(2 k+1)-1,~ {\rm{where}}~k=0, 1, \ldots, 2^{d-h-1}-1\right\}` specifies pairs of adjacent sites :math:`(i, i+1)` according to the PBT structure.
-This model is illustrated in the following figure:

 In the case of :math:`\alpha=1.0`, the model is equivalent to the standard one-dimensional Heisenberg model.
 However, for :math:`\alpha<1.0`, the model have inhomogeneous interactions and its ground state is well-expressed as TTN, rather than MPS :cite:`hikihara_Automatic_2023`.